yonilurie/airbnb-clone/README.md

 -   Require Authentication: true
--   Require proper authorization: Booking must belong to the current user or the Spot must belong to the current user
+-   Require proper authorization: Booking must belong to the current user or the room must belong to the current user
 -   Request

     -   Method: DELETE